 NEIT's esports programs offer students the opportunity to compete on competitive teams against other colleges and universities.
-The esports teams play the most popular collegiate game titles, and the university's membership in NECC (National Esports Collegiate Conference) and CCL (College Call of Duty League) allows players the opportunity to compete at the highest levels in their game.
+The esports teams play the most popular collegiate game titles, and the university's membership in NECC (National Esports Collegiate Conference) and ECAC (Eastern College Athletic Conference) allows players the opportunity to compete at the highest levels in their game.